Developer-RONNIE/lmsPortal/README.md

 ## <a name="features">🔋 Features</a>

-👉 **User Authentication with Appwrite**: Implement signup, login, and logout functionality using Appwrite's authentication system.
+👉 User Authentication with Clerk: Securely implement signup, login, and logout functionality with role-based access control for instructors and students.

-👉 **FIle Uploads**: Effortlessly upload a variety of file types, including documents, images, videos, and audio, ensuring all your important data.

-👉 **View and Manage Files**: Users can browse through their uploaded files stored in Appwrite storage, view on a new tab, rename file or delete.

-👉 **Download Files**: Users can download their uploaded files giving them instant access to essential documents.

-👉 **File Sharing**: Users can easily share their uploaded files with others, enabling collaboration and easy access to important content.

-👉 **Dashboard**: Gain insights at a glance with a dynamic dashboard that showcases total and consumed storage, recent uploads, and a summary of files grouped by type.

-👉 **Global Search**: Users can quickly find files and shared content across the platform with a robust global search feature.

-👉 **Sorting Options**: Organize files efficiently by sorting them by date, name, or size, making file management a breeze.
+👉 Course Management: Instructors can effortlessly create, update, and manage courses, including video lectures, documents, and resources.

+👉 Real-Time Progress Tracking: Students can track their course progress in real-time, with lessons automatically marked as complete when 80% of the video is played.

+👉 Notifications: Stay updated with real-time email and in-app notifications for course deadlines, announcements, and updates.

+👉 Secure Payments: Easily purchase and subscribe to courses through secure integration with Stripe.

+👉 Insights and Metrics: Admins and instructors can access detailed performance and engagement metrics for students and courses.

+👉 File Management for Learning: Upload, view, manage, and share supplementary course files securely with dynamic dashboards.

+👉 Dynamic Dashboards: Personalized dashboards for instructors and students, showcasing key data points like progress, metrics, and recent activities.

-👉 **Modern Responsive Design**: A fresh and minimalist UI that emphasizes usability, ensuring a clean aesthetic across all devices.
+👉 Modern Responsive Design: A clean, minimalist UI with responsive design ensures usability and a seamless experience across all devices.

+👉 Global Search and Sorting Options: Find content quickly and organize course files or data efficiently by name, date, or type.

-and many more, including the latest **React 19**, **Next.js 15** and **Appwrite** features alongside code architecture and reusability
+and many more, including the latest **React 19**, **Next.js 15** and **AWS** features alongside code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>